serokell/blog-posts/typescript-for-haskellers/article.md

 a.y = 1; // Index signature in type 'A' only permits reading.
 ```

-Also, be careful when passing an object with readonly fields to a function because it may be changed inside the function.
+Also, be careful when passing an object with read-only fields to a function because it may be changed inside the function.
-That happens because of information loss.
+This happens because of information loss.
-Object with the type which includes `readonly` is a subtype of the type without it.
+The type of an object with `readonly` is a subtype of the type without it.
-When you pass it to the function with more common, in function scope there is no information about its subtype.
+When you pass it to a function with a more general type, the function does not have access to information about its subtype.
 As a result, you should always write proper types of arguments.

 ```typescript